zengbing15/implement-dapp-doc/docs/transfer-tx-dapp.md

 ## Generation offline Validation online

 DApps on CKB layer1 separate the generation and verification of state.
 The state can be generated offline and verified online, see [State Generation and Verification](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#41-state-generation-and-verification).

 After the transaction has been built offline, the state is already determined by `outputs`.
 The transaction is committed online just for validating the legitimacy.
 That is why lumos can be used to build transactions offline.

-If you know about Ethereum, have you found the difference between CKB and Ethereum?
+If you know about DApps developments on Ethereum, have you found the difference between CKB and Ethereum?

-On Ethereum, the transaction includes `calldata` and smart contracts.After the transaction is comitted, the EVM on the chain executes the transaction which means that the smart contracts are deployed and executed, then the account's data is modified and a new world state is obtained.
-In summary, The state should be determined after the transaction is committed.Therefore, there is essential difference between Nervos CKB and Ethereum.
+On Ethereum, the transaction includes `calldata` and smart contracts.After the transaction is committed, the EVM online executes the transaction then the smart contracts are deployed and executed, then the account's data is modified and a new world state is obtained.
+Which means that The state should be determined after the transaction is committed.This is the essential difference between Nervos CKB and Ethereum.

 But does this means Ethereum DApp developers who want to develop on CKB have to abandon their previous development habits and learn a new set of programming models and tools?
 Of course not!
 The reason will be revealed in [Stay tuned](conclusion#stay-tuned).
 :::